harishsg993010/killswitchProject/README.md

 # killswitchProject
 An experimental project to detect and stop ransomware based on behaviour

-# you can check the proof folder to find pic which prove yhis tool works against various ransomware samples such as bianlian , blackbasta etc
+# you can check the proof folder to find pic which prove this tool works against various ransomware samples such as bianlian , blackbasta etc

+## contact : harishsg99@gmail.com for queries